Bridgnorth Cliff Railway: Current situation

+In December 2022 the railway was closed amid safety concerns over a serious crack in the retaining wall, causing 14 of the 16 drivers and engineers employed to be made redundant.
+Work to repair the crack was due to commence on 27 March 2023, raising hopes for the staff to be re-employed when work finished.
+However this optimism proved premature as more work was identified as being needed.
+This finally commenced in September 2023 and the railway reopened on 4 March 2024.

-A vital part of the town's infrastructure, the railway operates 362 days a year (it is closed on Christmas Day, Boxing Day and New Year's Day).
-Each journey takes about 1 and a quarter minutes, and on an average day approximately 200 trips are made.
+Prior to its closure, the railway operated 362 days a year (closing on Christmas Day, Boxing Day and New Year's Day).
+Each journey takes about one and a quarter minutes, and on an average day approximately 200 trips were made.
 As of April 2024 return tickets cost £2.00 with discounts available for groups of 15 or more.
 Single tickets are not available.

 The line has the following technical parameters: